Skip to main content

 If you are using React, we have some React specific recommendations.

-Once the SDK is initialized, use getBoolAssignment to check whether a user should see the new page:
+Once the SDK is initialized, use getBooleanAssignment to check which variation a user should see:

 import * as EppoSdk from "@eppo/js-client-sdk";